gfranko/amdclean/README.md

 define('example', [], function() {});
  ```

-__Files that do not use define() to define modules get a define() placeholder inserted for them?__
+__Why are define() method placeholder functions inserted into my source?__

-- This is the default behavior of r.js and can be overridden using `skipModuleInsertion: true` in your build configuration.
+- This is the default behavior of r.js when a module(s) is not wrapped in a define() method.
+Luckily,  this behavior can be overridden by setting the `skipModuleInsertion` option to `true` in your build configuration.

 ## License